rschwabco/aserto-demo/Tutorial.md

 [policy-root].[VERB].[path]
 ```

-Where the path is seperated by dots instead of slashes.
+Where the path is separated by dots instead of slashes.
 And so in our case, the express path

 ```javascript
 app.get('/api/protected'...